spirpinias/MACS3/README.md

 ## Parameters

-- Genome : It's the mappable genome size or effective genome size which is defined as the genome size which can be sequenced.
-Because of the repetitive features on the chromosomes, the actual mappable genome size will be smaller than the original size, about 90% or 70% of the genome size.
+* Genome : Mappable genome size or effective genome size.
+Defined as the genome size which can be sequenced.
+Because of the repetitive features, actual mappable genome size will be smaller than the original size, about 90% or 70% of the genome size.
 The default hs -- 2.7e9 is recommended for human genome.
 Here are all precompiled parameters for effective genome size:

 hs: 2.7e9
 mm: 1.87e9
 ce: 9e7
 dm: 1.2e8

+* Format : Data format for the input files.
+"AUTO" will autodetect.

-- Q Value : The q-value (minimum FDR) cutoff to call significant regions.
+* Q Value : The q-value (minimum FDR) cutoff to call significant regions.
 Default is 0.05.
 For broad marks, you can try 0.05 as the cutoff.
 Q-values are calculated from p-values using the Benjamini-Hochberg procedure.

+* Compare Sheet : Compare format MUST be like so - control,case.

+Use file prefix to identify control and case samples.
+For example, hypoxia_test_rep1.bam would use file prefix hypoxia_test.

+Each line in compare file will have paired control and case bams, i.e., “hypoxia_control,hypoxia_test”

+If you do not provide a compare file, the tool assumes all provided files are ChIP data.

 ## Usage